background

 On the other hand, non-operating costs include expenses that are not part of the core operations of a company.

-• Non-Operating Costs, net → The expenses unrelated to the company’s core operations – net of any non-operating income (e.g. marketable securities, short-term investments).
+• Non-Operating Costs ➝ The expenses unrelated to the company’s core operations – net of any non-operating income (e.g. marketable securities, short-term investments).

-Since each line item above net profit, such as revenue and expenses, is recorded under accrual accounting standards, net income is also considered a measure of the “accounting profits” of a company.
+Since the income statement is prepared in accordance with accrual accounting reporting standards, net income is considered a measure of the “accounting profitability” of a company.

 How to Calculate Net Income

-Starting from revenue, i.e. the “top line” of the income statement, we first deduct COGS to calculate the gross profit metric.
+Starting from net revenue—the “top line” of the income statement—the first step is to deduct cost of goods sold (COGS) to calculate the gross profit metric.

 Gross Profit = Revenue Cost of Goods Sold (COGS)

-From the gross profit line item, we subtract operating expenses (Opex), resulting in the company’s operating income or earnings before interest and taxes (EBIT).
+From the gross profit line item, the next step is to subtract operating expenses, resulting in the company’s operating income, or earnings before interest and taxes (EBIT).

-• Operating Costs → Cost of Goods Sold (COGS) and Operating Expenses (or SG&A)
+• Operating Costs ➝ Cost of Goods Sold (COGS) and Operating Expenses (SG&A, R&D, S&M)

-• Non-Operating Costs → Interest Expense, One-Time Charges (e.g. Restructuring Charges, Write-Offs or Write-Downs).
+• Non-Operating Costs ➝ Interest Expense, Restructuring Charges, Write-Offs or Write-Downs

-The most common examples of non-operating costs are interest expense, net, and any one-time expenses, such as restructuring charges and write-offs (or write-downs).
+The most common examples of non-operating costs are interest expense, net, and any one-time expenses, such as restructuring charges, write-offs, or write-downs.

-After non-operating costs have been subtracted from EBIT, we are left with the company’s pre-tax income or earnings before taxes (EBT).
+Once non-operating costs have been subtracted from EBIT, the remaining profit is the company’s pre-tax income, or earnings before taxes (EBT).

-The pre-tax income (EBT) is the taxable income of the company.
+In short, the pre-tax income (EBT) is the taxable income of the company, for bookkeeping purposes.

-Pre-Tax Income (EBT) = Operating Income (EBIT) Interest, net
+Pre-Tax Income (EBT) = Operating Income (EBIT) Interest Expense, net

-Once the company’s pre-tax income has been reduced by its tax expense, we’ve arrived at the company’s net income (the “bottom line”).
+Once the company’s pre-tax income (EBT) has been reduced by its income tax expense, we’ve arrived at the company’s net income (the “bottom line”) for the given period.

-Net Income = Pre-Tax Income (EBT) Tax Expense
+Net Income = Pre-Tax Income (EBT) Income Tax Expense

 Net Income Formula

-Net Income = Earnings Before Taxes (EBT) Taxes
+Net Income = Earnings Before Taxes (EBT) Income Tax

-For forecasting purposes when building a financial model, the net profit line item should NOT be explicitly projected, but rather, the line item is a function of the operating assumptions, most notably:
+For forecasting purposes when building a financial model, the net profit line item should not be explicitly projected.

 • Revenue Year-over-Year (YoY) Growth = (Ending Net Revenue ÷ Beginning Net Revenue) – 1